codio/site/source/docs/boxes/specifics/drupal.html.md

 We now need to get a MySQL database setup and usable by Drupal.

 1. Log into the MySQL shell `mysql -u root -p`
-1. Press Enter when asked for a password (you can/should set one up if you want to, but by default there is none).
+1. Press Enter when asked for a password (you can/should set one up, but by default there is none after the install).
 1. You should now see the '>' prompt.
 Enter the following `CREATE DATABASE drupal;`
 1. We'll create a user `CREATE USER drupaluser@localhost;`
 1. ... and a password `SET PASSWORD FOR drupaluser@localhost= PASSWORD("password");`